stitchit/StitchIt/README.md

       - The code was then vectorized with SSE intrinsics (while minimizing divergence due to edge cases).
 However, the computation is most likely memory-bound, since the improvement in performance is only about 15-20%.
       - Currently looking into GPU implementations of the same.
 The naive version is slower compared to the CPU implementation (due to memory overheads).
 Working on a tiled version, which should result in a decent improvement.

-There were 2 parallel approaches taken to the Feature Descriptors :
+There were 2 parallel approaches taken to the Feature Descriptors -

-  (A) Optimizing using SIFT descriptors
+  * Optimizing using SIFT descriptors
-    * The SIFT descriptor calculation is quite optimized in the OpenPano code, and scope for optimization is pretty less in the calculation per se.
+     - The SIFT descriptor calculation is quite optimized in the OpenPano code, and scope for optimization is pretty less in the calculation per se.
-    * Some parts of intermediate histogram calculations were vectorised/parallelised, giving about a 20% improvement in execution time in the SIFT descriptor calculation.
+     - Some parts of intermediate histogram calculations were vectorised/parallelised, giving about a 20% improvement in execution time in the SIFT descriptor calculation.

-  (B) Using BRIEF Descriptors instead of SIFT
+  * Using BRIEF Descriptors instead of SIFT
-   * BRIEF descriptors are algorithmically much less compute intensive than SIFT (and the matching involves a simple Hamming distance computation between 2 binary strings).
+     - BRIEF descriptors are algorithmically much less compute intensive than SIFT (and the matching involves a simple Hamming distance computation between 2 binary strings).
 Thus, the code was changed to use an optimized version of BRIEF descriptors instead of SIFT.
-    * Rotational invariance was added (scale invariance is also present) to make it a reasonable alternative for SIFT.
-However, the code is still not stable enough to replace SIFT descriptors properly (although there is a 2-2.5x improvement in time required for the descriptor calculation, with the added logic for rotational invariance).
+     - Rotational invariance was added (scale invariance is also present) to make it a reasonable alternative for SIFT.
+However, the code is still not stable enough to replace SIFT descriptors properly (although there is a 2-2.5x improvement in time required for the descriptor calculation, even with the added logic for rotational invariance).
 It doesn't find enough matches between some sets of input images.

 Here is a screenshot of one of the timing comparisons of the original code and the SIFT version of the same.

-PART2 -
+### PART2 -

 ### TO BE DELIVERED ON FRIDAY :